 This iconic national dish can be eaten all year round and is the go-to-dish to eat on wedding days, birthdays, business meetings or any other special occasion.
 As the name suggests it is best served cold but it is possible to ask for hot broth to be added to the dish.

 Pyongyang cold noodles consist of buckwheat noodles, beef, pork, chicken, kimchi, cucumber, pear, a hardboiled egg, and Dongchimimul (Korean radish water).
 It’s up to you if you would prefer to add soy sauce, vinegar, or Korean mustard to give it more flavor.
 We at YPT always recommend adding vinegar and mustard for the best possible serving.

 Where can I try this culinary masterpiece?

 To state the obvious: Pyongyang cold noodles are served throughout North Korea, and you’ll definitely have a chance to try them when you travel to the country with Young Pioneer Tours.
-If, for some bizarre reason, it doesn’t pop up on your tour, there’s a cold noodle restaurant in the basement of the Yanggakdo Hotel for after-hours snacking.
+If you’re not eating as much Pyongyang cold noodles as you’d like during the tour, each of the hotels we stay at such as the Yanggakdo Hotel or the Sosan Hotel have their very own cold noodles restaurant for after-hours snacking.

 Pyongyang cold noodles across the world